You may have heard the phrase Web Hosting when you start thinking of how websites can be created, or how websites work.

 Cloud Hosting Cons:

-We don’t think that there’s a big downside of Cloud hosting that’s why we recommend it all the time for all web hosting companies’ customers.
+We don’t think that there’s a big downside to Cloud hosting that’s why we recommend it all the time for all web hosting companies customers.

 Dedicated Server Hosting: